ethereum/execution-apis/docs/multicall-notes.md

 The ETH logs will contain following types of ETH transfers:
  - Transfering ETH from EOA
  - Transfering ETH via contract
- - Selfdestructuring contract sending eth
+ - Selfdestructing contract sending ETH

 But not following ones:
  - Gas fees